mintopia/musicparty/README.md

 ## Installation

-No CI/CD yet for building images, but an example deployment in production would be a .env file looking like this:
+An example deployment in production would be something like this for a `.env` file.

 ```
 APP_KEY=